 It is best to use a pencil for this step so that you avoid making too many mistakes.

 This will help you be more satisfied with your drawing.

 But, don’t focus on making everything perfect.
 Ignore some mistakes on purpose.
 This will train you to leave perfectionism behind, Insha Allah.

 3- Ink the drawing.

 Follow the lines of the drawing with a black pen.

 It is not necessary to follow the pencil lines exactly.
-If you find mistakes or would like to change something, you can do it.
+If you find mistakes or would like to change something, you can do that.

 After you are done inking the drawing, you can erase all the pencil lines.

 Now, you can see the shape that you drew properly!